Xilinx/dfx-mgr/README.md

 * "id_err" - When PID and the base UID are present but do not match
 * "no_id"  - When either PID or UID are not present

-**Board Filtering** (using -filter flag):
+**Board Filtering** (using -filter flag) shows only the packages that match the current board.
-The `-filter` option uses the board name detected from EEPROM at daemon startup and shows only packages that match the current board.
-The EEPROM device paths used for board detection are configured via `eeprom_location` in `daemon.conf` (see [daemon.conf](#daemonconf) section).
+* Board name is read at daemon startup from the EEPROM paths configured via `eeprom_location` in `daemon.conf`.
-If `eeprom_location` is not configured or the board name could not be read from EEPROM, `-filter` will return an error indicating that a valid board name is required.
+* If `eeprom_location` is not configured or the board name cannot be read, `-filter` returns an error indicating that a valid board name is required
-This helps in multi-board environments to quickly identify compatible accelerators.
+* Supported on Zynq UltraScale+ MPSoC (ZynqMP) and Versal Gen1/Gen2 platforms
+* Not supported on legacy Zynq-7000 platforms (e.g., ZC702, ZC706), as these older boards EEPROMs are not flashed in FRU format.

 Here is an example of 2-partition designs (see:
 [kria-dfx-hw](https://github.com/Xilinx/kria-dfx-hw),